roman-corgi/corgidrp/README.md

   * Each function should include a docstring that descibes what the function is doing, what the inputs (including units if appropriate) are and what the outputs (also with units).
 The dosctrings should be [goggle style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
   * The input dataset should always be the first input
-  * Additional arguments and keywords exist only if you need them.
+  * Additional arguments and keywords exist only if you need them--many relevant parameters might already by in Dataset headers.
 A pipeline step can only have a single argument (the input dataset) if needed.
   * All additional function arguments/keywords should only consist of the following types: int, float, str, or a class defined in corgidrp.Data.
     * (Long explaination for the curious: The reason for this is that pipeline steps can be written out as text files.
 Int/float/str are easily represented succinctly by textfiles.
-All classes in kpcidrp.Data can be created simply by passing in a filepath.
+All classes in corgidrp.Data can be created simply by passing in a filepath.
 Therefore, all pipeline steps have easily recordable arguments for easy reproducibility.)
   * The first line of the function generally should be creating a copy of the dataset (which will be the output dataset).
 This way, the output dataset is not the same instance as the input dataset.
 This will make it easier to ensure reproducibility.
   * The function should always end with updating the header and (typically) the data of the output dataset.
 The history of running this pipeline step should be recorded in the header.

-You can check out `corgidrp.detector.dark_subtraction` function as an example of a basic pipeline step.
+You can check out `corgidrp.l2a_to_l2b.dark_subtraction` function as an example of a basic pipeline step.

 ### Write a unit test to debug your pipeline step